wwwwelton/minishell/README.md

 # Clone the project and access the folder
 git clone --recurse-submodules https://github.com/wwwwelton/minishell && cd minishell/

-# Compilet the program with
+# Compile the program with
 make

 # Run the program